fortinet-fortisoar/solution-pack-incident-response/docs/IRContentPackDoc.md

 ### MITRE Attack Techniques

 MITRE Attack Technique Module allows you to download MITRE techniques from [MITRE.org](https://www.mitre.org/).
 These techniques are stored with FortiSOAR™ for reference.
-A default playbook to download MITRE techniques is shipped with a content pack.
+A default playbook to download MITRE techniques is shipped with a solution pack.

 ![Downloading MITRE Attack Techniques](media/MitreAttack.png)